-It is the intention of Lessor and Lessee that (a) Rent be absolutely net to Lessor without any abatement, diminution, reduction, deduction, counterclaim, setoff or offset whatsoever, except to the extent expressly set forth in this Lease, and (b) Lessee pay all costs, expenses and charges of every kind or nature (except as expressly provided for herein to the contrary) relating or allocable to the Property that may arise or become due or payable during or after (but attributable to a period falling within) the Term.

 Use, Regulations, Liens and Alterations

 Use of Land During the Term.
 During the Term Lessee may use and occupy the Land for the construction, testing, operation, management, expansion and maintenance of electrical energy production and transmission facilities.

 Use of Owners' Lands During the Inspection Term .
 During the Inspection Term, as it may be extended pursuant to the terms of Section 3.2, Lessee (or any agent or representative of Lessee) shall have the right to enter upon the Owners' Lands solely for the purpose of making any and all inspections and investigations as Lessee deems necessary, including, without limitation, any surveys, environmental testing, geotechnical studies, soil sampling, groundwater quantity and quality analysis and boundary and topographical studies.
 Lessee's right to enter upon the Owners' Lands and conduct inspections and investigations thereon shall be limited to the Inspection Term and Inspection Renewal Terms for which all requisite rent has been paid in accordance with Sections 3.1 and 3.2.
 Lessee shall use reasonable care not to cause any damage to the Owners' Lands during the conduct of the investigations.
-Any such inspections and investigations shall not negate any representation, warranty or covenant contained in Sections 8.1 and 8.2, below.
+Any such inspections and investigations shall not negate any representation, warranty or covenant contained in this Agreement.
 Except as provided in this Section 4.2, during the Inspection Term, and any Inspection Renewal Term, Lessee shall have no right to access and/or enter upon the Owners' Lands for any other purpose.

 Governmental Regulations.

-Throughout the Term, Lessee shall comply with all Governmental Regulations.
+Throughout the Term, Lessee, Lessor and Grantor shall comply with all Governmental Regulations.

 Lessee shall have the right to contest the validity or application of any Governmental Regulations, by appropriate legal proceedings diligently conducted in good faith, in the name of Lessee, subject to the following: